raikilon/dev-notes/aws/saa-c03/aws.md

 - **Any new volume created from an encrypted snapshot inherits encryption**.
 - **No additional cost for encryption**.
 - **Accounts can enable default encryption** (uses a default KMS key).
 - **Each EBS volume, snapshot, and copy gets a unique DEK.
 Encryption is inherited**, but AWS KMS generates a new DEK for each resource.
 - **Encrypted volumes cannot be converted to unencrypted**.
 - **The OS is unaware of encryption**, ensuring no performance impact.
+- **All data moving** between the volume and the instance are encrypted.

 ## Elastic File System (EFS)